afsc-assessments/goa-fhs/RE/re_readme.txt

 The re.exe was run for each area, wrangled using code in section "wrangle RE Outputs" and saved to the Excel file "-AreaApportionment.csv."

-Note that "EGOA" is comprised of SE and W Yakutat.
+Note that "EGOA" is comprised of "Southeast" and W Yakutat.

+The biomass fractions come from Oracle under RACE Survey > GOA - FRactional Biomass in Eastern GOA, which may or may not be updated (as of Sep 2022 I'm using the 2021 fractions).